FreeSlave/halflife-featureful/documentation/content/docs/development/getting-started.md

 ## Configuring server-side features

 You can edit some server-side features via **features/featureful_server.cfg**.
-The file provided in the repo or mod sample directory contains comments describing the features, so we don't go into detail on each feature here.
+The file provided in the mod sample directory contains comments describing the features, so we don't go into detail on each feature here.

 There's also a **features/featureful_exec.cfg** file which is getting executed by the engine and needs to be in the regular `.cfg` format (like server.cfg or skill.cfg).
 In this file you can set some cvars to values specific for your mod for features that are currently implemented as cvars only (e.g. `pushablemode` cvar).